Eitams/DataLake_Wildfires_California/README.md

 **Wildfire_History.ipynb:** Jupyter Notebook for loading historical wildfires data from ArcGIS API to RDS table.

 **credentialsForrer.json:** JSON file with AWS access point

+**.env:** dotenv file, supposed to be in the .gitignore but for access purposes, it's displayed